paulo3011/sparkfy/project4-datalake-on-aws/runtime/README.md

 ## Song Dataset

 The first dataset is a subset of real data from the Million Song Dataset.
 Each file is in JSON format and contains metadata about a song and the artist of that song.
 The files are partitioned by the first three letters of each song's track ID.
-For example, here are filepaths to two files in this dataset.
+For example, here are filepaths to two files in this dataset:

 ```txt
 song_data/A/B/C/TRABCEI128F424C983.json